JampaUchoa/VentuskyScraper/readme.md

 ## Configuration

 TODO.
-Instructions to run are on the respective files.
+Tweaks and parameters are on the respective files.

 ## License